Russian Speakers Imitate Art In A Time Of Coronavirus Confinement On Facebook

 In the age of Instagram, it's no surprise that visual artists, celebrities and influencers have also gotten in on the act.
 But it's average people — and ordinary bodies — who often generate the most laughs and, often, likes.

-"I'm not a very visual person," says Karina Terekhova, 49, an IT specialist who moved from her native St. Petersburg to Helsinki, Finland, in the 1990s.
+"I'm not a very visual person," says Karina Terekhova, 49, an information technology specialist who moved from her native St. Petersburg to Helsinki in the 1990s.

 She wanted to participate and — playing by the rules — "make do with what I have."